Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 Class constructors (both primary and secondary) may have variable-argument parameters and default parameter values, just as regular functions.
 Please refer to the [function declaration reference][Function declaration] for details.

+If a class does not have neither primary, nor secondary constructors, it is assumed to implicitly have a default parameterless primary constructor.
+This also means that, if a class declaration includes a class supertype specifier, that specifier must represent a valid invocation of the supertype constructor.

 ##### Nested and inner classifiers